My Tarot study is inseparably linked to the decks I use. Here is a list of my collection, with brief introductory commentary for each deck.

 - Visconti Tarots.
 Published by Lo Scarabeo.
 A reproduction of the historic Visconti-Sforza Tarot, which is among the oldest extant decks.
 Abbreviated VST.

 - Tarocchi Sola Busca.
 Published by Lo Scarabeo, part of their Anima Antiqua series.
 A reproduction of the historic Sola-Busca Tarot, which is an artistic anomaly and is almost as old as the VST.
-Though not suitable for a reading deck, these cards hold an esteemed place in my collection.
+Though not suitable for a reading deck, these cards hold an esteemed place in my collection because of their curious nature.
 Abbreviated SBT.

 - The Hobbit Tarot.
 Published by U.S. Games in 2012 with artwork by Peter Pracownik and written interpretations by Terry Donaldson.
 A Tarot illustrated with scenes and imagery inspired by J.R.R.
 Tolkien’s seminal book The Hobbit.
 Abbreviated HoT.